spookysalsa/medermade.github.io/week-3/challenges/4-defining-method/README.md

 Remember, type `rspec` followed by the spec file name (and make sure you are in the proper directory).

+The last 3 files had the Rspec tests in the same file.
+These tests are in a different file, make sure you run the spec file this time.

 ## Release 3: Refactor
 Make any necessary changes based on the tests.
 Then run the tests again.